Special Report - In Myanmar, apartheid tactics against minority Muslims

 From October to March, between the monsoons, about 25,000 Rohingya left Myanmar on boats, according to new data from Arakan Project, a Rohingya advocacy group.
 That was double the previous year, turning a Rakhine problem into a region-wide one.

-The cost of the one-way ticket is steep for an impoverished people - usually about 200,000 kyat, or $220, often paid for by remittances from family members who have already left.
+The cost of the one-way ticket is steep for an impoverished people - usually about 200,000 kyat, or $220 (144 pounds), often paid for by remittances from family members who have already left.

 Many who survive the perilous journeys wind up in majority-Muslim Malaysia.
 Some end up in U.N. camps, where they are denied permanent asylum.
 Others find illegal work on construction sites or other subsistence jobs.
 Tens of thousands are held in camps in Thailand.
 Growing numbers have been detained in Indonesia.